MohamadTarekk/SmartHomeRobot/README.md

 This script was designed for **Arduino Uno** board.

+### The robot can:
+ - move manually controlled via mobile phone
+ - move in autopilot mode and maneuver obstacles
+ - detect fires and sound an alarm
+ - control lighting intensity of a room

 ### Needed hardware:
  - Arduino Uno Board
  - Four-Motor-Car Frame with Controller